gagolews/genieclust/devel/sphinx/index.rst

 and R (**TODO**: CRAN--link, how to install).
 Its source code is distributed under the open source GNU AGPL v3 license and can be downloaded from `https://github.com/gagolews/genieclust <https://github.com/gagolews/genieclust>`_.
-Note that the core functionality is implemented in form of a header-only C++ library, hence it might be relatively easily adapted for use in other environments.
+Note that the core functionality is implemented in the form of a header-only C++ library, hence it might be relatively easily adapted to new environments.

 .. toctree::